freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ## Dealing with solicitors

 You may be approached by organizations who want to partner or co-brand with freeCodeCamp in some way.
-Once you realize that this is what they're after, please stop talking to them and tell them to email quincy@freecodecamp.org.
-He gets proposals like this all the time and is in the best position to judge whether such a relationship will be worth it for our community (and it rarely is).
+Once you realize that this is what they're after, **please stop talking to them** and tell them to email `team[at]freecodecamp.org`.

+We proposals like this all the time and is in the best position to judge whether such a relationship will be worth it for our community (and it rarely is).

 ## Dealing with (mental) health inquiries

 You may come across situations where users are seeking medical advice or are dealing with mental health issues and are looking for support.

 As a matter of policy, you should avoid talking privately about these matters.
-Should the situation at some point reflect back to fCC, we want to have the conversation(s) on record.
+Should the situation at some point reflect back to freeCodeCamp, we want to have the conversation(s) on record.
 Make it clear that we are not medical professionals and that you encourage the user to find professional help.

 As difficult as it sometimes can be, avoid giving any tips or advice other than pointing the user in the direction of professional help!

 If this happens on our chat server: Create a private channel for the user and the mod team.
 This can be done with the bot's `private` command.